morales-t/binding-of-andy/Lesson One/README.md

 Alot of this information can be stored by variables.
 Variables is basically giving something a name that you can refer to in code.
 This is because without it - you'd need to refer to the specific location where the data is stored (usually in memory i.e. RAM), which would be really really hard to write.
 (Basically what a variable is really doing is saying "Hey, this data is stored in Memory Slot 1, or Memory Slot 2" - which the computer looks up for you and grabs).

-For example - I may name a variable **Name** and say it equal to "Andy" (a string).
+For example - I may name a variable **Name** and say it is equal to "Andy" (a string).
 In python this would be written like this.

 ```
 Name = "Andy"